 The IceCube Public Data Project

 The purpose of IceCube's open data format is to provide the general scientific community access to IceCube's data, without requiring the use of internal proprietary software.
 More information about the IceCube project can be found here.
-This project addresses the Data Release Set 2 in the IceCube Open Data Policy.
-For IceCube/AMANDA neutrino public data samples see this page.
+For more information and for IceCube neutrino public data samples see this page.

 Project Overview